Counterfactual Simulatability of LLM Explanations for Generation Tasks: Counterfactual Simulatability for Generation Tasks

-The generality of an explanation is defined as the diversity of simulatable counterfactuals it applies to.
-In the previous example, the explanation ``\textit{the summary should include the key event}'' is more general compared to ``\textit{the summary should mention the opening ceremony of the 2024 Paris Olympics}'' since the former can be applied to documents covering a broader range of topics.
-Generality is calculated as one minus the average pairwise similarity between simulatable counterfactuals:
+Simulation generality is a metric on explanations that measures the diversity of simulatable counterfactuals an explanation leads to.
+For instance, the explanation ``\textit{the summary should include the key event}'' is more general compared to ``\textit{the summary should mention the opening ceremony of the 2024 Paris Olympics}'' since the former can be applied to documents covering a broader range of topics.
+It is calculated as one minus the average pairwise similarity between simulatable counterfactuals:

+where $p$ is the distribution of simulatable counterfactuals and $\alpha$ is a similarity metric such as cosine similarity.
+Explanations with higher generality are more useful since they enable users to infer the model's behavior on a wider range of possible inputs.